 (4) Following an evaluation, the home education moderator is to prepare a report about the child’s educational programme and educational progress and provide a copy of the report to the home educator and to the chief executive officer.

-52. Chief executive officer may give notice of concern and require evaluation
+52. CEO may notify home educator of concern and require evaluation

 (1) If the chief executive officer has a concern about a child’s educational progress, the chief executive officer may —